sanjaybasak0/qqps/README.md

 # quora_question_pair_similarity_problem
-## This file will be filled shortly
+## This file will be filled shortly, meanwhile we can go through my ipynb notebooks which are well documented.